 The Souper Sunday collection on Feb.
 11 was the big winner, and $100 of that was dropped in the pot for "Pitchers and Catchers Report This Week."

-The Staszewskis organized both, and the parish turned out in force to spruce up our property inside and out.
+The Staszewskis organized it, and the parish turned out in force to spruce up our property.

 Three bags of mittens, scarves, hats, and socks were given to the Neighborhood Center and Seeds of Hope in Camden.